Hunting License Cost Calculator

 About Our Data

-Important: This calculator provides estimates for planning purposes.
-Always confirm final costs directly with your state wildlife agency before purchasing.
-Actual costs may vary based on your specific situation, the purchase method (online vs. retail), and any applicable local taxes or processing fees.
+Important: This calculator provides a planning subtotal, not a final legal or payment total.
+Always confirm the final cart directly with your state wildlife agency before purchasing.
+Actual costs may vary based on residency proof, hunter education, species, public-land access, draw status, purchase method, and checkout processing fees.